walles/loadviz/README.md

 ## Rendering

-Red means system load and green means user load.

-The system load comes down from the ceiling, blocking the user load bars from getting to the top.
+Red flames from the bottom indicate user load.
+Green flames from the top indicate system load.

-This is a way of visualizing that the system load is in the way of using your system fully.
+The from-the-ceiling flames are in the way of the from-the-floor flames, just like the system load is in the way of the user load.

 ## Why not measure RAM / swap usage?